youngbryanyu/SimpliStash/README.md

 For more details, see the [wiki](https://github.com/youngbryanyu/SimpliStash/wiki).

 ## Contributing
-~~If you are interested in contributing, reach out to `youngyu2002@gmail.com`~~.
 This project has currently been paused.
 If you are interested in running it or extending it, you will need to fork the repo.
 Reach out to `youngyu2002@gmail.com` for any questions.